 When a troubadour wrote: “Beloved, rise up, for in the East I see the star that heralds the day.
 Soon dawn will break.
 Sleep no longer, for I hear the bird singing in the woods and fear you may be taken by surprise”, we can understand that he is speaking to his soul to awake from its sleep.
 Four centuries later, Shakespeare, the last of the troubadours, was to echo the same theme in Romeo and Juliet.
 The star that heralded the Day, the same star that guided the wise men to the Holy Child, was the symbol of Sophia herself and also of the secret teaching of the Cathar Church of the Holy Spirit that, it was hoped, would usher in a new age where man would serve the principle of love and wisdom that lived unrecognised in his soul.
 The bird was sometimes a nightingale, sometimes a dove, immemorial symbol of the feminine principle.
-The dove was one of the primary symbols of the Cathar Church and with it I think we can return to Esclarmonde who, after her death, came to be identified with the image of the dove.
+The dove was one of the primary symbols of the Church of the Holy Spirit and with it I think we can return to Esclarmonde who, after her death, came to be identified with the image of the dove.

 The Cathar Church was already well established when Esclarmonde was born in 1155.
 When she was twelve an event took place that changed the orientation of her life path.
-This was the visit in 1167, possibly arranged by the Knights Templar, of Nicetas, the Bulgarian bishop of Constantinople and also, Patriarch of the Cathar Church.
+This was the visit in 1167, possibly arranged by the Knights Templar, of Nicetas, the Bulgarian bishop of Constantinople who was also Patriarch of the Cathar Church.
 He appointed three Cathar bishops to organise the growing numbers of converts to the Church of the Paraclete or Holy Spirit: one for the Languedoc, whose capital was Toulouse; one for the rest of France; and one for Lombardy, with its centre on Lake Garda.
 He consecrated many children of the Cathar nobility to the Holy Spirit at the great synod that was organised to receive him.
 Esclarmonde and her brother Raymond-Roger – later count of Foix – were two of these children.
 She decided then, at the age of twelve, that she wished to become a member of this church.

 But first, at twenty (1175), there was marriage to a man called Jordan de Jourdain-des-Isles.
 It lasted twenty-five years until his death.
 Little is known about Esclarmonde during these years, except that she had six children, three girls and three boys, all of whom survived to be adults and to marry in their turn.
 She lived in a city called Pamiers, not far from Foix.
 Her husband was Catholic and it was believed that the marriage was difficult because of their different religious allegiances but her husband respected her beliefs and even defended her against the charge of heresy that was repeatedly made against her.
 In 1163, a Catholic Council called at Tours, had condemned the Cathar heresy and in 1180 persecution began in earnest in the region around Pamiers.
 People were killed, their crops burned, their houses sacked.
 For the first time we hear of Esclarmonde playing an active role when she was about twenty-six years old.
 She gathered together the homeless people in the territory ruled by her husband — who was away at the time — and led them to the wild region of the Corbières to safety and then returned to her children at Pamiers.

 In 1204 her husband died.
 Esclarmonde was now fifty.
 Her children were grown up and married.
 She decided to return to her childhood home at Foix.
 With her work as wife and mother accomplished, she was able to dedicate herself to the Cathar Church.
 She was ordained an Ancient (Ancienne) or Parfait (Parfaite) as the Cathar priests and priestesses were called and also as an Archdeaconess—equal in rank to a Bishop.
 It is interesting that, alone among the Christian sects, the Cathars were the first group since the Gnostics in the third century, to ordain women as bishops, archdeaconesses and priestesses.
 This may be one reason why the movement was so popular with women and why so many married women, once they had reached middle age, asked their husbands to release them from their marriages, so they could become active members of the Church.
 The Cathars evidently succeeded in giving women a respected and active social role as teacher, priestess and healer.
-There were even women surgeons, for the Cathar Ancients were trained above all in the arts of healing.
+There were even women surgeons, for the Cathar Ancients were trained in the arts of healing.

 We know that Esclarmonde was an expert herbalist as well as an Archdeaconess and that, as a Parfaite she was allowed to administer the supreme Cathar rite of the Consolamentum, given usually at the point of death but also in the ritual where an initiate became an Ancient or Parfait.
 We know that together with other women, she lived at various periods a semi-hermetic life in the mountains and wooded valleys around Foix, caring for the sick, teaching in special schools established by the Cathars for both children and adults, and administering the Cathar rites.